cadia-lvl/unit-selection-festival/README.md

 ## Acknowledgements

 This project was funded by the Language Technology Programme for Icelandic 2019-2023.
-The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture."
+The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture.